 - EH-73P charging AC adapter

 - UC-E21 USB cable

 - Warranty card

 At that time, Nikon amazed us with the record-breaking 83x range optical zoom of the Coolpix P900.
 After they drove everyone astonished, it seemed they found another way to move the bar even higher.
 They later conceptualized the rather jaw-dropping Coolpix P1000, which boasts the massive 125x optical zoom range.

 When it comes to upgrading zoom quality, Nikon finds it never enough.
-Not to mention its trade-offs, you could consider them when you decide to get one or any camera.
+Not to mention its trade-offs, you could consider them when deciding to get one or any camera.
 Most of the things have their drawbacks anyway.

 But, if you’re searching for a one-stop-shop camera for your outdoor escapades and traveling, the Nikon Coolpix P1000 just might hit the spot.
-Get one now and enjoy superzoom capabilities!
+Get one now <-Affiliate link 🙂 and enjoy superzoom capabilities!